wotifgroup/grails-rpm/README.md

 to produce your rpm.

 ## Configuration
-The rpm plugin works by reading from your grails configuration the property "rpm", which is an object defining the structure of the rpm you wish to build.
+The rpm plugin works by reading from your grails build configuration the property "rpm", which is an object defining the structure of the rpm you wish to build.
 The rpm property is broken into the following sections:

 ### metaData
 The metaData section is a map, allowing you to set any of the bean properties on [redline's Builder class](http://redline-rpm.org/apidocs/org/freecompany/redline/Builder.html).

+type is one of the enum values from [redline's RpmType](http://redline-rpm.org/apidocs/org/freecompany/redline/header/RpmType.html).

 ### Pre/Post Scripts
 You can specify shell scripts inside your grails project to run on post-install or pre-uninstall of the rpm: